Rotating locomotion in living systems: Disadvantages of wheels

-Wheels incur mechanical and other disadvantages in certain environments and situations that would represent a decreased fitness when compared with limbed locomotion.
+In certain environments and situations, wheels incur mechanical and other disadvantages relative to limbed locomotion.
 These disadvantages suggest that, even barring the biological constraints discussed above, the absence of wheels in multicellular life may not be the "missed opportunity" of biology that it first seems.
 In fact, given the mechanical disadvantages and restricted usefulness of wheels when compared with limbs, the central question can be reversed: not "Why does nature not produce wheels?", but rather, "Why do human vehicles not make more use of limbs?"
 The use of wheels rather than limbs in most engineered vehicles can likely be attributed to the complexity of design required to construct and control limbs (see robot locomotion), rather than to a consistent functional advantage of wheels over limbs.

 Efficiency

 Rolling resistance

 A hard wheel rolling on—and deforming—a soft surface, resulting in a reaction force N, with a component opposing the motion.
 (W is the weight of the wheel plus the supported portion of the vehicle; F is a propulsive force; r is the wheel radius.)

 Although stiff wheels are more energy-efficient than other means of locomotion when traveling over hard, level terrain (such as paved roads), wheels are not especially efficient on soft terrain such as soil, because they are vulnerable to rolling resistance.
 In rolling resistance, a vehicle loses energy to the deformation of its wheels and the surface on which they are rolling.
 Smaller wheels are especially susceptible to this effect.
 Softer surfaces deform more and recover less than firm surfaces, resulting in greater resistance.
 Rolling resistance on medium to hard soil can be five to eight times greater than on concrete, and on sand it can be ten to fifteen times greater.
 While wheels deform the surface along their entire path, limbs induce only a small, localized deformation around the region of foot contact.

-For this reason, rolling resistance led to wheels being abandoned throughout a large region in at least one occasion in history.
+Rolling resistance led to wheels being abandoned throughout a large region at least once in history.
 During the time of the Roman Empire, wheeled chariots were common in the Middle East and North Africa.
 Yet when the Empire collapsed and its roads fell into disrepair, wheels fell out of favor with the local populations, who turned to camels to transport goods in the sandy desert climate.
 In his book Hen's Teeth and Horse's Toes, Stephen Jay Gould explains this curiosity of history, asserting that, in the absence of maintained roads, camels required less manpower and water than a wheeled cart pulled by oxen.